-- Allow a period for a ventilator to do it selftest prior to connecting to the child - Check the alarms prior to connecting the child to the ventilator. - If 24-hour ventilation is required, the patient should have a back-up ventilator ensuring equal usage to both ventilators. - Machine is locked and on the appropriate settings
+- Allow a period for a ventilator to do it self test prior to connecting to the child - Check the alarms prior to connecting the child to the ventilator. - If 24-hour ventilation is required, the patient should have a back-up ventilator ensuring equal usage to both ventilators. - Lock the machine after the appropriate settings are entered to avoid accidental tampering.